 - Swollen Joints

 - Difficulty Breathing (Due to bleeding into the lungs)

 - Pale Gums

 Very high doses of Vitamin K is required.
 Feeding a diet high in Vitamin K, or over the counter medications are inadequate.
 The treatment of Vitamin K takes 30 days to complete.
 A blood clotting test called Prothrombin which calculates the time it takes for your pets blood to clot, is required to confirm a final diagnosis.

 Treatment includes decontamination, Vitamin K1 orally (typically for 30 days), blood transfusions, plasma transfusions, oxygen, and supportive care.
+All given as required.